yeehaa123/elab/h2020/proposal/Interfaces_Sabrina/DataVisualization_Sabrina.md

-#LINES ABOUT VISUALIZATION / INCLUSION IN THE PROJECT
+#THE COLLECTION AS INTERFACE - VISUALIZATION / INCLUSION IN THE PROJECT

 Collection as an interface: the exploration of the opportunities interfaces and visualization of data holds for knowledge production and inclusion THIS IS THE THIRD PILLAR OF THE PROJECT: COLLECTION AS INTERFACE